 Architectural Design and Public Art

-The Business Tower’s exterior design was created by German architect Christoph Ingenhoven (Ingenhoven Architects).
+The Business Tower’s exterior design was created by German architect Christoph Ingenhoven (ingenhoven associates).
 The building is harmonized with the existing Toranomon Hills Mori Tower and serves as an international business hub.
 The retail facilities and ARCH incubation center, designed by Masamichi Katayama (principal of Wonderwall inc.), are highly modern and yet reflect the history and traditions of Toranomon.